teratron/magic-vibe/.magic-vibe/rules/principles/oop.md

 - **KISS principle** by keeping class interfaces simple
 - **YAGNI principle** by not over-engineering class hierarchies

-**Remember:** Good OOP design creates code that is maintainable, extensible, and easy to understand while avoiding common pitfalls and anti-patterns.
+**Remember:** Good OOP design creates code that is maintainable, extensible, and easy to understand while avoiding common pitfalls and antipatterns.